 Intangible assets are comprised of patents and trademarks and software development costs.
 The Company capitalizes costs of obtaining patents and trademarks which are amortized, using the straight-line method over their estimated useful life of five years.
 The Company capitalizes certain costs related to software developed for internal use.
 Software development costs incurred during the preliminary or maintenance project stages are expensed as incurred, while costs incurred during the application development stage are capitalized and amortized using the straight-line method over the estimated useful life of the software, which is five years.
-Capitalized costs include purchased materials and costs of services including the valuation of warrants issued to consultants using the Black-Scholes option pricing model.
+Capitalized costs include purchased materials and costs of services including the valuation of warrants issued to consultants.